-It is inevitable, at this point all conversations revolve around it, and every year I hear the same ballasts and potato theories, which just confuse more and help nothing.
+It's inevitable, at this point all conversations revolve around the same thing, and every year I hear the same nonsense and potato theories, which only confuse more and don't help at all.

 Some of the most famous:

-- I don't eat fruit because there's sugar
+- I don't eat fruit because it has sugar

-- I do 3×20 in all workouts and exercises
+- I do 3×20 in all training and exercises

 - Now I do cardio every day